keroxp/servest/README.md

 ### Serve API

-Serve API is similar to [deno_std](https://github.com/denoland/deno_std/blob/master/http/server.ts) but has different implementation.
-Some progressive features for HTTP/1.1 server are implemented.
+Serve API is low-level API for handling http requests. `servest` has its own serving implementation based on `Deno.listen()`.
+It doesn't depend on deno_std's `http` module.

 - Support Keep-Alive connection
 - Support trailer headers